jimmycarr/React-TypeScript-Starter/README.md

 To run this asset locally, in Developer mode:

+1. From the app directory, change into the client directory with `cd client`.
-1. `npm install`
+1. Run `npm install`.
-1. `npm start` (note this starts a 'hot' server that will refresh on changes detected in the code.
-If you want a static server run `npm run start:static`)
+1. Run `npm start` (note this starts a 'hot' server that will refresh on changes detected in the code.
+If you want a static server run `npm run start:static`).

 To run the tests:

+1. From the app directory, change into the client directory with `cd client`.
+1. Then run either:

-- `npm test` for a single test run
+- `npm test` for a single test run.
-- `npm run tdd` to keep your tests running in watch mode
+- `npm run tdd` to keep your tests running in watch mode (tests will automatically run when changes occur in the code).

 ## Running in a Cloud Environment